-I don't mind people wearing shoes in the house - I usually do.
+I don’t mind people wearing shoes in the house – I usually keep my shoes on too.
 But the shoe pile by our front door still looks like this.

 Almost since we moved into this house a year ago I’ve wanted to have a bench by the front door so the shoe situation would just look nicer.
 I looked through plans over on Ana White and saw the Spa Bench.
 I knew with just a couple of modifications I could make it perfect for what I wanted.